gnowoel/excerpts/README.md

 //=> Lorem ipsum dol...
 ```

 The `words` option takes precedence over the `characters` option.
-With missing option, 50 words would be extracted by default.
+By default, 50 words will be extracted when option missing.

 ### Appendix